USA Working Equitation Elections Policy

 To provide transparency in the process, a link to a list of all people nominated for office shall be provided on the USA Working Equitation website throughout the elections process.
 This list will be updated to indicate who has accepted the nominations once the nomination window has closed and shall remain posted and publicly viewable until the results of the election have been announced.
 The name of the member making a nomination shall be listed, along with the person they are nominating for office.
 Anonymous nominations shall not be permitted.
 Self-nominations are allowed.
 A permanent record of the nominations list will be maintained in the USAWE archives.
 Nominations for all positions may be made by any member of USAWE but voting for Regional Directors is limited to people residing in that region.

 Once the nomination window has closed, the Elections Committee will provide each member who has been nominated with a list of the positions for which they were nominated and instructions for how they can indicate which position, if any, they would like to accept.
 A person can accept at most one nomination.
 Candidate acceptances and candidate statements will be collected electronically by the Elections Committee and organized for the preparation of ballots and for sharing with the membership in advance of ballots being distributed.

 The Board of Directors shall contract with an independent elections firm (e.g., Simply Voting) to conduct the actual election (distribution of ballots and counting of votes).

-In 2020, voting will be conducted through online ballots.
+Voting can be conducted through online or paper ballots.
 Voting shall be conducted anonymously.
-Complete results (including total number of ballots cast and number of votes received by each candidate) shall be shared on the USA Working Equitation website.
+Complete results (including total number of ballots cast and number of votes received by each candidate) shall be shared on the USAWE website.

 With the exception of the first year (in which all positions will be open for election), odd-numbered regions will have directors elected in odd-numbered years; even-numbered regions will have directors elected in even-numbered years.